This article goes over several strategies project managers can use to leverage Data Sources when optimizing localization workflows.

 TMX files evolve over time, so to better keep track of your TMX files, it is helpful to name them with informative labels such as the date, type of content, and name of the product or project.
-Whatever format you choose, maintaining a consistent naming convention will help project managers stay organized by being able to easily identify which projects are associated with which Memories.
+Whatever format you choose, maintaining a consistent naming convention will help project managers stay organized by being able to easily identify which projects are associated with which Data Sources.

 Example naming convention:

 In this example, [NAME] could be the product or the project.
 Examples using this naming convention:

 Every segment that gets translated in Lilt Translate is added as a source/target TM entry within the associated Data Source.
 If the same source/target pair is processed multiple times, this will result in duplicate TM entries in the Project's associated Data Source.
 In the Lilt Translate Segment Context pane, duplicate entries are stacked to avoid confusion.
 In the example below, this stacking is displayed as